mraleson/piku/README.md

 You can also install modules you can manually downloaded, please check cli help for more information `piku add -h`.

 Currently Piku just works for the Bundle 7, which was the most recent bundle when the tool was built.
 But hopefully a full semver module index and supporting older versions and CircuitPython is something that can be done in the future.

+# Contributing

+Contributions are very welcome, my time to work on the project is limited.
+Please post issues and pull requests on Github if you would like to help forward the project.

+### Future Work

+It would be great to support older versions of CircuitPython and properly detect and download modules using semver.

+MacOS support and testing.
+I don't own a Mac so there are some missing elements for MacOS support.

+Loading board specific examples when using create.
+It would be neat to index or support examples for boards, so when you create a project the dependencies and `code.py` file are already filled in with starter code.